BallStateCBER/notes/README.md

  - Use camelCaps for variable names instead of underscored_names
  - Avoid prefixing method names with underscores
  - Store sensitive information (and information that changes based on environment) in `.env` files that are not committed
+ - Indent with four spaces

 ## HTML standards
  - [HTML5](https://www.w3.org/TR/html5/)
  - Test with [W3C Markup Validation Service](https://validator.w3.org/)
  - Use hyphenated-class-names and element IDs instead of either underscored_names or camelCaps where possible
+ - Indent with four spaces

 ## CTP (template) file standards
  - Use short echo tags when not in a multiple-line block of code, e.g.